-In this lesson, students begin by testing their knowledge of how famous men and women have impacted the country's cultural, social, political and economic development since the colonial period.
+In this lesson, students begin by testing their knowledge of how famous men and women have impacted the country's cultural, social, political and economic development since the colonial period. .

 After the NCC program, students learn about the mission of the National Women's Hall of Fame, located in Seneca Falls, NY.
-They research different members of the Hall and conclude the lesson by participating in a Hall of Famer Hobnob.
+They research different members of the Hall and conclude the lesson by nominating women of their choosing for membership.

-Designed for students in grade 3-5, this lesson takes approximately three to four class periods from beginning to end.
+Designed for students in grade 6-8, this lesson takes approximately four to six class periods from beginning to end.

-Grade(s) Level 3-5
+Grade(s) Level